Recurrent Pregnancy Loss & Miscarriage

 Additionally, several reports have shown a strong association between smoking and pregnancy losses.
 The risk increases with the number of cigarettes smoked per day.

-Exposure to Accutane (an artificial sweetener found in a variety of beverages), heavy caffeine and alcohol intake have all been associated with pregnancy loss too, but scientists have not defined the exact amount.
-Therefore, we advocate limit the intake of these beverages while trying to conceive and avoid these during pregnancy.
+Exposure to Aspartame (an artificial sweetener found in a variety of beverages), heavy caffeine and alcohol intake have all been associated with pregnancy loss too, but scientists have not defined the exact amount.
+Therefore, we advocate limiting the intake of these beverages while trying to conceive and avoid these during pregnancy.